An eco-system of tough wearables and cloud-based analytics that takes the guesswork out of HAVS prevention.

 Accurate HAVS exposure data from the field.

 The HAVWEAR watch measures real-time exposure in the field using sophisticated sensor and software technology.
 It is the UK's leading monitoring system for HAVS.
 Armed with accurate real-time data of what's actually going on in the field you're in a position to make the sort of decisions that will truly protect your workers long-term health.

 Study: Assessing vibration risk effectively.

 The diagram shows the results of a study conducted at a utility company to understand the effectiveness of a generic risk assessment of HAV exposure using our HAVWEAR wearable which was superseded by our third-generation R-Link smart watch in 2022.
-A number of 2 and 3 man teams were tasked with digging the same sized hole in the same type of road with the same tool.
+A number of 2 and 3 person teams were tasked with digging the same sized hole in the same type of road with the same tool.
 The average time, vibration levels and work sharing rules predicted a task risk assessment of 140 points.
 The graph shows the reality for each individual in terms of the maximum risk they faced.
 As you can see, 'Pete' was exposed to significantly more risk than his colleagues.
 The condition of the tool, the skill of the operator and the unpredictability of how teams share work mean any activity can have high levels of variability.